damacus/ee-hello-kube/README.md

 ## Helm Chart

-Using a basic helm chart we use a delpoyment to serve up the Docker container.
+Using a basic helm chart we use a delpoyment to serve up the Docker container, fronted my the traefik Ingress controller.

-This is not currently passing health checks when run on my local k3s cluster.

 ## CI System